jarviscanada/jarvis_data_eng_MahanShahabi/README.md

 - Assisted and provided guidance for students in previous years.
 - Worked with fellow tutors and class representatives to organize group study sessions.
 - Responded to student emails to answer inquiries they have about course work.
-- Reference letter can be provided if needed.
 - Helped organize tools and files for ease of access.
 - Documented customer orders and purchase history.
 - Assisted with customer service through mediating as a translator between foreign customers and fellow employees.